dinoleads/realestateform/readme.md

         <div class="banner">
           <h1>Gym Membership Form</h1>
         </div>
-        <p class="top-info">Want to become a member of our Gym?
-Then start by filling our form to complete registration.
-We will contact you shortly to notify you about your membership card.</p>
+        <p class="top-info">Looking to sell or buy your home?
+We will connect you directly to a realtor in your city.</p>
         <div class="item">
           <p>Name<span class="required">*</span></p>
           <div class="name-item">